IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 Run a Build to Create the War File
 ----------------------------------

+ssh into the dataverse-internal server and undeploy the current war file.

 Go to https://jenkins.dataverse.org/job/IQSS_Dataverse_Internal/ and make the following adjustments to the config:

 - Repository URL: ``https://github.com/IQSS/dataverse.git``